Provincial Academic Detailing: Frequently Asked Questions

 How is the academic detailing service funded?

-Funding for the BC PAD service is provided to regional health authorities by the Ministry of Health's Medical Beneficiary and Pharmaceutical Services Division.
+Funding for the BC PAD service is provided to regional health authorities by the Ministry of Health's Pharmaceutical Services Division.
 Approximately two full-time pharmacist positions are allocated to each regional health authority.

 How can I participate?